nareshbhatia/bullsfirst-exercise/exercises/exercise-1-sign-in-age.md

 - On successful submit, simply console out the form values.
 - Make sure you have good unit test coverage, e.g. test that field validations are working.
-- Attach a screenshot of your component to your pull request.
+- Attach screenshots of the sign-in page to your pull request to show responsive behavior.
+  - mobile (320 x 768)
+  - desktop (1280 x 800)

 ## Getting Started